expln/metamath-lamp-docs/mm_lamp_versions/dev/editor/merge_similar_steps.md

 However, the auto merging feature may lead to confusing situations sometimes, because it works without any notice.
 That's why it is Off by default.
-Just keep this in mind when you are confused by behaviour of the Editor, and check if the auto merge could be the reason.
+Just keep this in mind when you are confused by behaviour of the editor, and check if the auto merge could be the reason.

 Sometimes, merging similar steps results in wrong order of steps.